rpc — rpc library

 Control another rpc device over CAN.

-• message_id - CAN message to use for data transport on the can bus (11-bit).
+• message_id – 11-bit CAN message id used for data transport.

-NOTE: Master and slave message ids and can bit rates must match.
-Connect master can high to slave can high and master can low to slave can lo.
-The can bus must be terminated with 120 ohms.
+Master and slave message_id and bit_rate must match.
+The bus must be terminated with 120 ohms.

 class rpc_can_slave – CAN Slave Interface